duongthuan204/little-lives/README.md

 ## Build

-After clone code, please navigate to the root folder of project, open cmnd and run `npm install` to build project.
+After clone code, please navigate to the root folder of project, open cmd and run `npm install` to build project.

 ## Deploy